michalszajnecki/sw-card-battle/README.md

 ## Tests

-The project contains unit tests and e2e tests, made with the default Nuxt testing library - `@nuxt/test-utils`.
-For unit tests, I chose `vitest`, and for e2e tests, `playwright`.
+The project contains unit tests and e2e tests, made with vitest and playwright.

 - Unit tests can be run with `npm run test`
 - e2e tests can be run with `npm run e2e`